 In this session, we learned how to optimize your website for search engine results.
 Then find royalty-free images to add to your website.
 Finally find resources that help create awesome content.

 Speaker: Kim Beasley

 - You can find free stock photos on sites like Pexels, Unsplash and IconFinder.

-- For content management, use tools like CoSchedule Headline Analyzer and the AMI Emotional Marketing Value Headline Analyzer tool to determine catchy headlines.
+- For content management, use tools like CoSchedule Headline Analyzer.
+Then the AMI Emotional Marketing Value Headline Analyzer tool to determine catchy headlines.
 The ShareThrough Headline Analyzer serves a similar function.

 - If you need help brainstorming topics, check out HubSpot.

-- SpyFu lets you see where your competitors are finding their audience and identifies your competitors’ most profitable keywords and ads for paid/organic search.
+- SpyFu lets you see where your competitors are finding their audience.
+Then also identifies your competitors’ most profitable keywords.
+Plus ads for paid/organic search.